Decktech

 LM

-London Mulligan: This is very solid for commander as it will allow you to sculpt your hand better and more reliably cast Derevi on turn 2 and set up good engines or interact better with the board due to better selection and superior card selection rather than losing the option of 1 card every Mulligan and just getting a scry 1 once you keep!
+London Mulligan: This is very solid for this commander as it will allow you to sculpt your hand and more reliably cast Derevi on turn 2 and set up engines or interact with the board due to a good selection of similar utility, ramp and interaction/Stax.

 "Mulligan.
 Like any good commander deck, the strategy starts well before the first spell resolves.
-The deck lost a lot of its pre-game setting up when Partial Paris was removed, but this still remains a critical step.
+The deck lost a lot of its pre-game setting up when Partial Paris was removed but now regained it with The new 'London Mulligan' ruling, this will always remains a critical step towards the success of this deck.
 A good hand optimally has the mana to cast Derevi on turn 2, a lock piece, and a way of setting up an engine or draw into more cards" (these can typically be interchanged by a tutor depending on what you are missing)...

 **The opener:**